Dr. Minx

-Dr. Minx is a 1975 sexploitation film, directed by Hikmet Avedis and starring Edy Williams and Randy Boone.
+Dr. Minx is a 1975 sexploitation film, produced, written and directed by Howard Avedis.
+It stars Edy Williams and Randy Boone.

 Plot

-Dr. Carol Evans (Edy Williams), a physician who recently conspired with her lover Gus (William Smith) to kill her rich husband for his inheritance, finds herself being blackmailed by him for a share of the money.
-Carol seduces Brian (Randy Boone), a young motorcycle-accident patient of hers, in the hope that he’ll help her kill Gus.
-When Gus is killed in a struggle, Carol coerces him into hiding the body, but finds herself being investigated by Brian's friend David (Harvey Jason), an amateur sleuth, who has always believed her to be a murderer.
+Dr. Carol Evans, a physician who recently conspired with her lover Gus to kill her rich husband for his inheritance, finds herself being blackmailed by him for a share of the money.
+Carol seduces Brian, a young motorcycle-accident patient of hers, in the hope that he’ll help her kill Gus.
+When Gus is killed in a struggle, Carol coerces him into hiding the body, but finds herself being investigated by Brian's friend David, an amateur sleuth, who has always believed her to be a murderer.